My Setup (Q3 2023)

 The AMD Ryzen 3950X, Samsung 980 Pro and Nvidia GeForce RTX 3090 are several years old, but still considered premium components, delivering high-performance across a range of workloads (e.g., multi-threading, ray-tracing gaming, machine learning, video editing, etc.)

-When remote or travelling, my daily driver is an Apple MacBook Pro 16-inch (JAN-2023).
-This notebook is also used to run Apple-specific software, such as Xcode and Final Cut Pro.
+When remote or travelling, my daily driver is an Apple MacBook Pro 16-inch (OCT-2023).
+This laptop is also used to run Apple-specific software, such as Xcode and Final Cut Pro, as well as software that requires significant memory (local Large Language Models).

 The full specification can be found below: